Chat with us, powered by LiveChat

 Absolutely.
 We offer volume discounts for corporate clients, churches, schools, and organizations that book multiple events.
 Contact us for custom corporate rates.

-Our quotes are all-inclusive — fuel, driver, insurance, taxes, and gratuity are all included.
+Every quote is all-inclusive: fuel, driver, insurance, taxes, and gratuity.
 There are no hidden fees.
 Gratuity is already included so there is no need to tip unless you wish to tip extra.

-We typically require 50% down with the remaining balance due 7-14 days before the event.
+We require 50% down with the remaining balance due 7–14 days before the event.
 For events within 7 days, full payment may be required.
-We accept credit cards and other approved payment methods.
+Credit cards and approved payment methods accepted.

 01